-Today, it’s hard to go to a gym without seeing large amount of people lifting with their iPods and mp3 players pumped to the max.
-Most people no longer talk to each other in the gym and the usual conversation is something like: ‘How many sets do you have left on this machine?’
+Nowadays, it’s hard to go to a gym without seeing a horde of humanoids lifting with their mp3 players pumped to the max.
+Most strangers in the gym no longer talk to each other.
+And if somehow a dialog occurs, it is usually limited to – “How many sets do you have left on this machine?”

-It’s interesting to note that in his days the popular bodybuilding trainer Vince Gironda used to forbid music in his gym.
-His belief was that listening to music was distracting the lifters from the main goal, which was to have a good and productive workout. oriented towards the creation of a beautiful physique.
-Gironda believed that listening to music was more of a distraction and only good when doing cardio.
+It’s interesting to note that the popular bodybuilding trainer Vince Gironda banned all music in his gym.
+His belief was that listening to music results in distraction and wishful thinking that prevent the muscle constructors from engaging in productive workouts oriented towards the creation of a beautiful physique.

 To summarize: Mp3 players are a very useful tool when training.
-They can help you hide from the unpleasant environment around and while adding some energy to your workouts.
-However, there are times when you need to turn that thing off and get out of the shell.
+They can help you hide from an unpleasant environment and energize your training sessions.
+However, there are times when you have to turn the little box off and get out of the shell.

 It seems that the smarter the phones get, the dumber the people using them become.